lsretailomni/lsmag-two/docs/DEVELOPMENT.md

 - If you are working on the InstalLData class of a module and want to re-run the install method, drop the appropriate line from the setup_module table and run bin/magento setup:upgrade.

+## Conversion Notes

+While converting the Module from Magento 1 to Magento 2, some architectural things changed.
+In Magento 1, we relied heavily on the registry and session.
+In Magento 2, we sometimes use Helper classes instead.
+Below, some identifiers and their replacements are noted:

+* LSR::SESSION_CHECKOUT_BASKETCALCULATION => BasketHelper::getOneListCalculation()
+* LSR::REGISTRY_LOYALTY_WATCHNEXTSAVE => AddToCartObserver::watchNextSave()
+  * Used in CartObserver and BasketObserver

 Older notes:
 - Development inside app/code?
 See http://devdocs.magento.com/guides/v2.0/extension-dev-guide/build/module-file-structure.html
--- No feasible due to composer dependencies we need
+-- Not feasible due to composer dependencies we need
 - php7.0 bin/ls-mag omni:client:generate -b "http://vmw-lsnav.local/LSOmniService/"